The isomorphism problem for large-type Artin groups: Introduction.

-For Artin and Coxeter groups an additional question known as the \textbf{isomorphism problem} arises, that of determining which defining graphs give rise to isomorphic Artin or Coxeter groups.
-A strong notion one would like to consider is that of rigidity.
-An Artin or a Coxeter group is said to be \textbf{rigid} if it cannot be obtained from two non-isomorphic graphs.
-In \cite{brady2002rigidity}, the authors proved that Artin and Coxeter groups are not rigid in general: two non-isomorphic graphs that are obtainable from each others by a series of ‘diagram twists’ give rise to isomorphic Artin groups and Coxeter groups.
+For Artin and Coxeter groups the question of the \textbf{isomorphism problem} arises, that of determining which defining graphs give rise to isomorphic Artin or Coxeter groups.
+In general very little is known regarding the isomorphism problem for these two classes groups, and even more so for Artin groups.
+There are several ways of approaching this problem.
+One is to ask which Artin or Coxeter groups cannot be obtained from two non-isomorphic graphs.
+Such Artin or Coxeter groups are called \textbf{rigid}.
+In \cite{brady2002rigidity}, the authors proved that Artin and Coxeter groups are not rigid in general: two non-isomorphic graphs that are obtainable from each other by a series of “diagram twists” give rise to isomorphic Artin and Coxeter groups.
+Such graphs are called \textbf{twist-equivalent}.
 For Coxeter groups, it was even showed that diagram twists are not the only way such a phenomenon can occur (\cite{ratcliffe2008chordal}), although the question remains open for Artin groups.
-That said, studying the rigidity of Artin and Coxeter groups is essential for classes of groups in which there are no such twists.
-Coxeter groups have been well studied in that regard, and partial answers to the isomorphism problem have been obtained (see \cite{muhlherr2006isomorphism}).
-However, not much is known for Artin groups.
+The only Artin groups that are known to be rigid are the right-angled Artin groups: while Baudisch proved that right-angled Artin groups cannot be isomorphic to non-right-angled Artin groups (\cite{baudisch1981subgroups}), Droms proved that two right-angled Artin groups are isomorphic if and only if their defining graphs are isomorphic (\cite{droms1987isomorphisms}).